Sunday, August 23, 2020

 Could the Jason Millerman from the newspaper have actually not been Fred's son?
 Or related to him at all, for that matter?
 In such a small town, that would be too much of a coincidence, surely.
 Plus, Alice had even confirmed it.
 Had she been mistaken, too?

 Hmm.
-Colt need more information, but he was reluctant to ask too blunt a question about the possible death of the man's son.
+Colt needed more information, but he was reluctant to ask too blunt a question about the possible death of the man's son.
 He decide to try a different approach, first.
 "I've heard about this fire.
 It happened a little over two years ago, right?"

 The other man gave a solemn nod.
 "Ten children, gone.
 Worst tragedy Orden has ever seen.
 Even today, folk are still reeling from it.
 Myself included, truth be told.
 And now, we've already got another terrible incident on our hands.
 This keeps up, I might start to wonder if this town is cursed."